-\ A Distributed Proofreaders Canada eBook \
+A Distributed Proofreaders Canada eBook

-This ebook is made available at no cost and with very few restrictions.
-These restrictions apply only if (1) you make a change in the ebook (other than alteration for different display devices), or (2) you are making commercial use of the ebook.
-If either of these conditions applies, please contact a FP administrator before proceeding.
+This eBook is made available at no cost and with very few restrictions.
+These restrictions apply only if (1) you make a change in the eBook (other than alteration for different display devices), or (2) you are making commercial use of the eBook.
+If either of these conditions applies, please check with an FP administrator before proceeding.

 This work is in the Canadian public domain, but may be under copyright in some countries.
 If you live outside Canada, check your country's copyright laws.
-IF THE BOOK IS UNDER COPYRIGHT IN YOUR COUNTRY, DO NOT DOWNLOAD OR REDISTRIBUTE THIS FILE.
+If the book is under copyright in your country, do not download or redistribute this file.